PANDAExpress: a Simpler and Faster PANDA Algorithm: Disjunctive datalog rules, conjunctive queries, and the submodular width

 The quantity $\rho^*(t, \Delta, \bm N)$ is the generalization of the {\em fractional edge cover number} of a bag $t$ under degree constraints.
 If all constraints were cardinality constraints, then~\eqref{eqn:new:shearer} is exactly the Shearer's inequality.

-The answer to $Q$ can be computed in linear time (and with constant delay) from the answers to all DDRs~\eqref{eq:ddr-bag}~\cite{DBLP:conf/csl/BaganDG07}.
 Hence, if our query plan consists of a single tree decomposition, then the best time we can hope for is parameterized by the generalized fractional hypertree width of $Q$ under degree constraints:

 Note that $\td(Q)$ is the set of all free-connex tree decompositions of $Q$, and thus this notion generalizes the classical fractional hypertree width to not only handle degree constraints but also non-Boolean and non-full CQs.
 A direct corollary of Theorem~\ref{thm:tight:panda} is the following: